mattty-t/nonbei_sake_bar/README.md

 ---

 If the User selects "View the Menu", it will take them to the screen with the Sake Menu using TTY-tables.
 A feature I would have liked to add in the future is for the user to press any key and for it to take them back.
+Unfortunately, the User has to restart the app again to go back to the main menu which makes it not user friendly.

 ![sakemenu](docs/sakemenu.png)